 - Driver distraction: In 2016, over 3,000 people died in the U.S. because of distracted driving.
-Nevada law prohibits use of handheld cell phones behind the wheel to talk, text, or conduct other business, but this still remains one of the major causes of distracted driving.
+Nevada law prohibits the use of handheld cell phones behind the wheel to talk, text, or conduct other business, but this still remains one of the major causes of distracted driving.

-- Drunk driving: Drunk drivers cannot react as quickly as sober drivers, and because of this poor judgement and las of ability to control the vehicle, hundreds of people die or suffer an injury in a car accident related to consumption of alcohol.
+- Drunk driving: Drunk drivers cannot react as quickly as sober drivers, and because of this poor judgment and las of ability to control the vehicle, hundreds of people die or suffer an injury in a car accident related to consumption of alcohol.
 This is especially prominent in Las Vegas, as more and more tourist flood the Las Vegas Strip on the weekends.

 - Reckless driving: Because Nevada is mostly desert, our roads and highways are ofter subjected to higher speed limits.
 This changes once you near any big city, but reckless driving often prevails.
 High speeds, ignoring road rules, passing too closely and running red lights are all involved in reckless driving accidents.

-- Defective auto parts: New and smart technology in cars doesn’t always over power human errors.
-Defective and dangerous breaks, tires, steering columns, ignitions and other parts have all be subject to recalls in the past decade and can increase the odds of passengers suffering serious injuries.
+- Defective auto parts: New and smart technology in cars doesn’t always overpower human errors.
+Defective and dangerous breaks, tires, steering columns, ignitions, and other parts have all be subject to recalls in the past decade and can increase the odds of passengers suffering serious injuries.